iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 [Algorithm](https://github.com/KIRANKUMAR7296/Algorithms/blob/main/Code/04.Logistic%20Regression.ipynb)

-- Model used for `classification` tasks like classifying flower species and image recognition.
+- Model used for classification tasks like classifying flower species and image recognition.
-- One or more independent features are used to **classify** `categorical` target labels.
+- One or more independent features are used to **classify** categorical target labels/variables.
-- The outcome is measured with a `dichotomous` variable (Only two possible outcomes)
+- The outcome is measured with a dichotomous variable (Only two possible outcomes)
-- It predicts the probability of occurrence of an event by fitting data to a `logit` function.
+- It predicts the probability of occurrence of an event by fitting data to a logit function.
-- Dependent ( Output ) should be `categorical` (0 or 1, Yes or No, True or False)
+- Dependent (Output) should be categorical (0 or 1, Yes or No, True or False)
 - Widely used for binary classification, simple and requires less training, rescaling provides better accuracy.

 ### Advantages of Logistic Regression